Introduction to the NUM Protocol

 NUM Records are DNS TXT records written in MODL – a character-efficient plain text data serialisation format that's well suited to the DNS.
 Here's an example NUM Record using the Contacts module:

-A NUM Library unpacks the record using a record configuration file and returns a simple, useful and developer-friendly object:
+A NUM Library unpacks the record and returns a simple, useful and developer-friendly object:

 NUM records are identified with NUM URIs.
 NUM records can be structured in a similar way to webpages on the World Wide Web and retrieved using the same URI path concept.
 NUM URIs take the following structure: